 - Access: Increase college access for underrepresented populations and activities related to college planning, admission, and financial aid

-- Access: Increase number of students enrolling, attending, persisting, and completing college
+- Fulfillment: Increase number of students enrolling, attending, persisting, and completing college